 Most people probably think of all canoes as being essentially the same.
 Many people might think about a canoe they paddled in summer camp or a family vacation and assume there’s only one kind of canoe.
 In reality, there are many types of canoes that exist for various purposes and needs.

 Canoes come in a variety of styles to serve different purposes.
-As you’ll see, canoes are also made from different materials, and this influences what they are best for.
-You will also see how canoes have different features, like the seating capacity.
+As you’ll see, canoes are also made from different materials depending on their primary use.
+You’ll also see how canoes have different features, like hull design and seating capacity.

 Aluminum is traditionally one of the most common materials for canoes.
 Following the end of World War II, fighter jet manufacturers began to use the same stretching process of aluminum to make canoes.
 Aluminum itself is too soft to be the only material used to make a canoe, so other metals are mixed with aluminum to create a stronger material.